History of Zakynthos: Freemasonry in Zakynthos

 The first lodge in Greece is considered to have been created in 1782 in Corfu under the name of Beneficenza; however, there is evidence the lodge functioned irregularly since at least 1771.
 The lodge was under the direction of the Grand Lodge of Verona, based in Padua, Italy.
 Although, this lodge would close and re-open again with the arrival of the French, other lodges were also opened in the early 1800s in Corfu.
 Soon Freemasons would spread the organizational structure of Freemasonry all around the Greek diaspora in Europe and other Greek islands such as Zakynthos.

-At least from 1810, there operated a lodge named Philanthiaropia (Philanthropy) and another called degli Amici Fideli (of the Faithful Friend) in Zakynthos.
+At least from 1810, there operated two lodges in Zakynthos.
 Surprisingly, there is no evidence the first lodge was under the authority of a superior authority.
-By the spring of 1815, the Zakynthian Dionysios Romas, established the first official lodge in Zakynthos called Renaissance Phoenix established under its parent lodge in Corfu.
+By spring 1815, the Zakynthian Dionysios Romas, established the first official lodge in Zakynthos called Renaissance Phoenix established under its parent lodge in Corfu.
 Members included figures which played, and would continue to play, a critical role in events over the next few years such as Dionysios Romas, Konstantinos Dragonas, Panagiotis Stefanou, Dionysios Flambouriaris and Ioannis Martinengos.
 Many of these people also became members of the Filiki Etairia and would go on to contribute to the Greek War of Independence.
 In 1816, the lodges of Corfu and Zakynthos established the first Grand Lodge in what would become Greece, the Grand Anatolian Lodge of Hellas.

 The Renaissance Phoenix, under the leadership of Romas, Dragonas, Stefanou, and later Giorgios Tertsetis and Antonios DeRossis, and many others were instrumental in establishing many important civil associations and organisations many of which continue until today such as the Philharmonic Association, the Philodramatic Association, Theatre Foskolos, Medical Society of Zakynthos and club, The Zakynthos.
 This lodge would endure under until 1848.

 Other lodges would be established over time which would include other prominent Zakynthian members such as Alexandros Romas.
 Today, two lodges operate in Zakynthos, the Astir of the East and Helios.